 Developing, promoting and implementing a standardised metadata design, content and practice for all CESSDA data assets.

-Bringing together nine leading studies, the British Library and the UK Data Service, CLOSER works to stimulate interdisciplinary research, develop shared resources, provide training, and share expertise.
+Bringing together eight leading studies, the British Library and the UK Data Service, CLOSER works to stimulate interdisciplinary research, develop shared resources, provide training, and share expertise.

 The overarching objective of this project is to support the European Union, the European Commission and the Member States to tackle socio-economic challenges across Europe, bringing together three research infrastructures in the social sciences.

 Funded by the ESRC, this is a collaborative project with researchers in South Africa investigating big data infrastructure in the use of household energy.

 These are past projects.

 Providing 21st century access to ESRC-funded and high impact qualitative data, through a programme of digitisation and exploitation of XML web technologies.

 Series of five hands-on doctoral training events for the social sciences in Research Data Management for Open Data, at selected universities in five European countries, organised with partners of the Consortium of European Social Science Data Archives (CESSDA).

 Funded by the ESRC to create Samples of Anonymised Records (SARs) from British censuses dating from 1961 to 1981.